 Examiner, Board of Examiners of the Law Society of Scotland

-Isla's expertise and research interests lie in criminal law, criminal justice, criminal evidence and criminal procedure, with a particular focus upon sexual offences, youth justice and post conviction review schemes.
+Isla's expertise and research interests lie in criminal law, criminal justice, criminal evidence and criminal procedure, with a particular focus upon sexual offences, youth justice, and criminal appeals and post conviction review schemes.

 Along with principal investigator Dr Katarina Trimmings, Isla is a co-investigator on a major collaborative project titled 'Protection of Abducting Mothers in Return Proceedings: Intersection between Domestic Violence and Parental Child Abduction' (POAM Project).
 This project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).

-Isla co-ordinates and/or teaches on the following courses:
+Isla has previously coordinated and/or taught on the following courses: